SANJIVVKUMMAR/Multiple-Linear-Regression-Car-Rental-Demand-Prediction/README.md

 # Multiple-Linear-Regression-Car-Rental-Demand-Prediction
-Prediction of the factors affecting the demand for shared cars in the Canadian market and come up with a business plan to be able to accelerate revenue
+Prediction of the factors affecting the demand for shared cars in the Canadian market and come up with a business plan to be able to accelerate revenue.

+Meta data
+day.csv have the following fields:

+	- instant: record index
+	- dteday : date
+	- season : season (1:spring, 2:summer, 3:fall, 4:winter)
+	- yr : year (0: 2018, 1:2019)
+	- mnth : month ( 1 to 12)
+	- holiday : weather day is a holiday or not
+	- weekday : day of the week
+	- workingday : if day is neither weekend nor holiday is 1, otherwise is 0.
+	+ weathersit :
+		- 1: Clear, Few clouds, Partly cloudy, Partly cloudy
+		- 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist
+		- 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds
+		- 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
+	- temp : temperature in Celsius
+	- atemp: feeling temperature in Celsius
+	- hum: humidity
+	- windspeed: wind speed
+	- casual: count of casual users
+	- registered: count of registered users
+	- cnt: count of total rental car including both casual and registered